About

 It is not just a matter of holding scientific knowledge.
 Scientific citizenship is about making informed decisions.
 Science shapes the most pressing challenges we face today, from the climate crisis to public health, from technology to sustainability.
 That’s why being scientifically informed is a democratic process - and our goal is to give our contribution reporting on scientific topics deeply connected to people's lives.

-We are a passionate group of journalists who firmly believe that good science journalism can be a powerful tool for democracy.
-We have strong expertise in science and data journalism, multimedia production, data analysis and visualisations.
+We are a passionate group of journalists.
+We firmly believe that good science journalism can be a powerful tool for democracy.
+That’s why we founded FACTA.

 Science & Data journalism